OpenCHAMI/image-builder/README.md

   # Flags available pertaining to OpenSCAP
   # Install openscap-utils scap-security-guide bzip2 to image
   #install_scap: true
-  # Run a SCAP scan using the xxcdf option.
+  # Run a SCAP scan using the xccdf option.
 Use this if a SCAP scan is desired.
   # (Required if using)
-  # - the file path to xxcdf xml - specify with the
+  # - the file path to xccdf xml - specify with the
   #   benchmark_path key
   # - profile selection - depends on xml specify with profile key
   #scap_benchmark: true
-  # Run a OVAL evaluation
+  # Run an OVAL evaluation
   # (Required if using)
   # - Link of URL to latest OVAL available for Linux distribution - specify
   #   with oval_url key